Have You Put Your House on the Market Lately?

-We had items disappearing from our home and not knowing about it until later.
+We had items disappearing from our home and did not know about it until later.
 We had a camera disappear at one house.
 Take your valuables with you when you leave the house.
 We later heard our realtor had taken money from places.

-Our realtor didn’t show our house in a year until it was time to renew and suddenly we have someone looking at our house, now you know it’s just another realtor.
+Our realtor didn’t show our house in a year until it was time to renew, and suddenly we had someone looking at the house; now you know it’s just another realtor.

 We finally sold the house ourselves within two months without any markdown in price.
 We got so sick of realtors with this house we finally just put it in the paper ourselves.
 It took about two months.
 The realtor had it on the market for two years.

-Putting all the pets into the car and leaving the house for God only knows how long.
+It’s so hard gathering up all the pets, putting them in the car, and leaving the house for God only knows how long.

 The realtors were not pointing out what was good about the house.
 Make your own list of things you want to be shown in your house.
-Leave it on the counter with a dish of cookies for all to read.
+Leave it on the counter with a dish of cookies.